No Products in the Cart

 Maree G, Umina, NSW

-You might be interested to learn what happened when I used VRC Easy Spread n’ Peel a second time on an old favourite, ‘The Great Big Band Hits Of The 40s’ by Brian May and The ABC Showband, as this record had always had snap, crackle and pops that previous methods had not removed.
+You might be interested to learn what happened when I used VRC Restore! a second time on an old favourite, ‘The Great Big Band Hits Of The 40s’ by Brian May and The ABC Showband, as this record had always had snap, crackle and pops that previous methods had not removed.
 Bear in mind this LP is 40 years old and I’d tried everything to improve it.
-After allowing ESP to dry slowly the noise is gone, the depth of field has improved, channel separation has improved and the clarity is stunning.
+After allowing Restore! to dry slowly the noise is gone, the depth of field has improved, channel separation has improved and the clarity is stunning.
 It’s a miracle!!”

 Peter F, Adelaide